P. J. Walters: Minnesota Twins

 On December 14, 2011, Walters signed a minor league contract with the Minnesota Twins.
 He began the season with the AAA Rochester Red Wings, where he was the opening day starter.
-His was called up by the Twins on May 9, 2012.
+He was called up by the Twins on May 9, 2012.
 On May 22, 2012, Walters threw his first career complete game against the Chicago White Sox in a 9-2 win.
 He was 2–5 with a 5.69 ERA in 12 starts for the Twins in 2012 and 3–3 with a 4.01 ERA in 14 starts for Rochester.

 On October 29, Walters became a free agent after refusing his outright assignment to the minor leagues.
 However, on November 1, Walters signed a new minor league deal with the Twins that included an invitation to spring training.

 The low light of his 2013 season was on June 22, when he didn't even make it out of the first inning while pitching against the Cleveland Indians.
 He walked five batters while only getting two batters out.
 He was designated for assignment on July 4.
 In eight starts for the Twins in 2013, he was 2–5 with a 5.95 ERA.
 He also started 19 games that year for Rochester and was 7–5 with a 4.18 ERA.